Kolonya

 An image of a bottle of Kolonya.
 Kolonya can also be contained in a larger, rectangular container that has a spray attachment.

 Kolonya (from Turkish: cologne) is a type of perfume.
-It is a famous product of Turkey.
 Kolonya is commonly used as a cologne, perfume, or hand sanitizer.
 It can sometimes be used as a surrogate alcohol by poor alcoholics and teenagers, usually resulting in fatal poisonings or blindness.
 As a result of this, the Turkish Food Safety Ministry has required adding a bittering agent, since 2018, to reduce the likelihood of people ingesting the liquid.
 Cheap Kolonya can contain methyl alcohol which is absorbable by skin, causing Methanol toxicity.
 Higher quality Kolonya is denatured with isopropyl alcohol instead of methanol.

 Description

 History

 Kolonya originated in Turkey – then part of the Ottoman Empire – in the 19th century, when cologne was first imported from Germany.
 The perfume inspired new methods of scent-making, and supplanted rosewater as the primary fragrance in Turkey.
 Other scents were later added to the imported perfume, creating a uniquely Turkish product.